denispionicul/UtilityModule/README.md

-﻿UtilityModule
+﻿# UtilityModule

-UtilityModule is a collection of functions and classes that specializes in making common functions and events easier to manage and use.
+UtilityModule is a **collection of functions and classes** that specializes in making common functions and events easier to manage and use.